JGAntunes/pulsarcast/report-draft.md

 One interesting property of topic based systems in a decentralised and distributed scenario is that their subscription management and event dissemination can be easily implemented with an application level multicast system if we cluster subscribers of some topic/group in a single structure (e.g. a multicast tree).
 For example, consider the topic `/foobar` issued by a particular node in a pub-sub system.
 If , when new subscriptions are issued to this node, a tree like structure is built that allows events related to this topic to flow accordingly, disseminating a new event in `/foobar` is just a matter of sending the event to the root of the tree.
 From there, dissemination can flow blindly through the multiple links.
 Subscriptions are then represented as simple dissemination trees for each topic, which, interestingly enough, end up also representing how the actual events will be propagated in each topic.
 The root node (or nodes) acts as a rendezvous which, as the name suggests, it is where events are targeted at and new subscriptions issued to.
 The core idea is that, by relying on such nodes, eventually, all the system state will be synchronised (all the events will be propagated to the expected nodes and no subscription is left unattended).
 This does not mean that other nodes cannot cache state though, the idea of the rendezvous is to have a basic reassurance in subscription management and event dissemination.
 Ideally this would be implemented in a distributed fashion, keeping as much pressure out of the rendezvous node as possible.
 This is the approach followed by Scribe (TODO reference to Scribe) and Bayeux (TODO reference Bayeux).

 The usage of rendezvous nodes and tree like structures to represent subscriptions is not something particular to topic based systems.
-There are examples of these techniques in content based systems also, specifically Gryphon (TODO reference Gryphon), Siena (TODO reference Siena) and Jedi (TODO reference Jedi).
+There are examples of these techniques in content based systems also, specifically Gryphon (TODO reference Gryphon) and Jedi (TODO reference Jedi).
 Hermes (TODO reference to Hermes) on the other hand is an example of the same mechanisms with a type based subscription model.
-A more detailed description of how this is done in Gryphon, Siena and Scribe will be made further along, since they have different approaches motivated by their different options in network architecture and subscription model.
+A more detailed description of how this is done in Gryphon and Scribe will be made further along, since they have different approaches motivated by their different options in network architecture and subscription model.

 For content based systems though, a common approach is to use multidimensional spaces as a way to represent subscriptions.
 The idea is to have each dimension refer to a specific attribute of the pub-sub schema.